 Clothing colors should be chosen based on landscape and vegetation.
 Khaki, olive and brown work well everywhere and don’t show dirt.
 If you want to bring white garments, remember that you will often be on game drives in open vehicles and you will get the rich red soil of Africa on everything!
-In addition, white shirts are not recommended on game walks in Southern Africa and red is discouraged in East Africa because predators may shy away from red; they associate the color with Masai warriors!
+In addition, white shirts are not recommended on game walks in Southern Africa and red is discouraged in East Africa because predators may shy away from red; they associate the color with Maasai warriors!

 Cotton clothes and moisture-wicking fabrics are good for staying cool during bush walks in the heat of the day.

 Shorts, slacks or skirts with shirts and a cotton sweater or other layers to shed as the day heats up are perfect.

 A hat with a brim is essential, as are sunscreen and sunglasses.